bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image057.webp){width="4.0in" height="2.260255905511811in"} -->

-Let\'s review for just a second to make sure that we\'re on the same page with how we implement media queries.
+Let&apos;s review for just a second to make sure that we&apos;re on the same page with how we implement media queries.

-In this case I\'ve put my media queries directly into my CSS file.
-And what\'s going to happen is as always CSS start from the top and works its way down.
+In this case I&apos;ve put my media queries directly into my CSS file.
+And what&apos;s going to happen is as always CSS start from the top and works its way down.

-We\'re going to hit that first rule right here that\'s going to check and say, hey, I need to see if my display is an actual screen, not a printout or something like that.
+We&apos;re going to hit that first rule right here that&apos;s going to check and say, hey, I need to see if my display is an actual screen, not a printout or something like that.
 If it is, and the screen width is at least 500 pixels.
 Then I want to apply these specific rules right here.
-But I don\'t stop.
-Because this is the CSS, it\'ll continue to work its way down and check and say hey am I at least 900 pixels?
-If I am, I\'m going to apply these rules too.
-So, it gets tricky at first when you\'re first learning how to do responsive design.
-We\'re going to do one together to get your hands wet and have you coding, just make sure that you start small and we\'ll go ahead and we\'ll do something together.
+But I don&apos;t stop.
+Because this is the CSS, it&apos;ll continue to work its way down and check and say hey am I at least 900 pixels?
+If I am, I&apos;m going to apply these rules too.
+So, it gets tricky at first when you&apos;re first learning how to do responsive design.
+We&apos;re going to do one together to get your hands wet and have you coding, just make sure that you start small and we&apos;ll go ahead and we&apos;ll do something together.
 Good luck,

 ## Week2-09.
 Code With Me: Fluid Measurements and Media Queries

 Hey everybody, welcome back.
-Let\'s go look at some code together.
+Let&apos;s go look at some code together.

 <https://codepen.io/ColleenEMc/pen/pgrYpK/>